manikpandita23/ClusterCraft/README.md

 ## Download

-Run ```git clone https://github.com/surtecha/KMeans-Segmentation-from-Scratch.git``` in your terminal
+Run ```git clone https://github.com/surtecha/KMeans-Segmentation-from-Scratch.git``` in your terminal and navigate the folder for `app.py`.

 ## How to use